sarmstrong9/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 Analysis was performed on what the outcome was of all theater based Kickstarter campaigns based on what month the Kickstarter campaign was launched.
 The sheet titled "Theater Outcomes by Launch Date" in the Kickstarter_Challenge.xlsx file contains this specific analysis.
 To gather this data, a pivot table was created from the master data sheet titled "Kickstarter" using the following data points:
--Date of campaign creation to show this on a per month basis -Outcomes of the campaign to show if it was success/failure/cancelled and the count of each per month -Filter of the category so only theater projects can be shown -Filter of the year in which the year of the campaign launch can be used to filter the data down even further, however this filter was not utilized fot this analysis.
+- Date of campaign creation shown on a per month basis
+- Outcomes of the campaign to show if it was success/failure/cancelled and the count of each per month
+- Filter of the category so only theater projects can be counted
+- Filter of the year in which the year of the campaign launch can be used to filter the data down even further, however this filter was not utilized fot this analysis.

 The final action to the table was to sort on Outcomes which ordered them as "Successful", "Failed", "Cancelled".